clement street sign

 Explore San Francisco’s “Other” Chinatown

-Clement Street is the commercial heart of the Richmond District’s Chinese community, and has thus earned it the nickname “New Chinatown” or the “Other Chinatown.”
-But there’s much more to discover.
+Clement Street is the commercial heart of the Richmond District’s Chinese community, and has earned the nickname “New Chinatown” or the “Other Chinatown.”

-While San Francisco’s Chinatown is much bigger (about 30 blocks), and has the ‘look’ of Chinatown with its red lanterns and Chinese architecture, San Francisco’s Clement Street is no less authentic.
+While San Francisco’s Chinatown is much bigger (about 30 blocks) and 100% worth touring, Clement Street is no less authentic.
 Plus, it’s much easier and less frantic to meander in and out of Asian supermarkets, restaurants, and dim sum buffets.

 tantrum toy store clement street